xarray-contrib/xskillscore/.github/PULL_REQUEST_TEMPLATE.md

 -   [ ]  I have added docstrings to all new functions.
 -   [ ]  I have commented my code, particularly in hard-to-understand areas
 -   [ ]  Tests added for `pytest`, if necessary.
--   [ ]  I have updated the sphinx documentation, if necessary.

 ## Pre-Merge Checklist (final steps)